fourjuaneight/resume/src/entries/work/2017-freelancing.md

 end: 2020-05-01
 ---

-- Excelled as an independent Senior Full Stack Developer, specializing in the creation of statically generated websites employing Hugo, Jekyll, and Gatsby.
+- Thrived as a self-employed Senior Frontend Developer, focusing on creating optimized, user-friendly websites using technologies like Hugo, Jekyll, and Gatsby.
-- Developed custom JavaScript solutions to optimize site build sizes and enhance accessibility.
+- Crafted custom JavaScript solutions, focusing on optimizing build sizes and enhancing the user experience through accessible design.
-- Implemented advanced techniques such as critical CSS inlining, font subsetting, and asset lazy loading to optimize site performance and deliver exceptional user experiences.
+- Leveraged advanced techniques like critical CSS inlining, font subsetting, and asset lazy loading to boost site performance and improve user experience.
-- Maintained a strong focus on small build sizes and accessible design, consistently exceeding expectations and delivering outstanding results.
+- Consistently prioritized efficient build sizes and accessible design, delivering high-quality results that regularly exceeded expectations.

 These are some of the sites I helped build: